Photo: Tony Webster / Flickr

 — Robert F. Kennedy Jr (@RobertKennedyJr) December 9, 2016

-While those opposing the project — most notably, the Standing Rock Sioux, whose drinking water would be devastated by a pipeline breach — have reason to celebrate, what happens next remains unclear, especially with President-elect Trump’s fossil fuel-happy administration taking the executive helm in less than six weeks.
+While those opposing the project — most notably, the Standing Rock Sioux, whose drinking water would be devastated by a pipeline breach — have reason to celebrate, what happens next remains unclear, especially with President-elect Trump’s fossil fuel-friendly administration taking the executive helm in less than six weeks.

 What we do know is that the fight will continue on all fronts, and the best we can do is stay as informed as possible.